GitMirroring/gnuboot/site/git.md

 Maintainers
 -----------

-Adrien 'neox' Bourmault and Denis 'GNUtoo' Carikli are the interim maintainers of this GNU Boot project.
+Adrien 'neox' Bourmault and Denis 'GNUtoo' Carikli are the current maintainers of this GNU Boot project.
 They will also review patches sent to the mailing list.